 Photo credit: Facebook

 Dubbed the Peak of Vancouver, Grouse Mountain is a favourite among skiers and day-trippers.
-With its unique gondola that takes visitors from the parking lot to the top of the mountain all year round, Grouse is a particularly popular spot in the winter.
+With its unique gondola that takes visitors from the parking lot to the top of the mountain all year round, Grouse is a particularly popular spot in the winter but gets its share of tourists and local throughout the seasons.
 That’s partly due to the beautiful location and views, but it also has a spectrum of activities to offer.
 It’s easy to fill an entire day at Grouse without skiing at all: there’s snowshoeing, ice-skating, a sledding area for little ones, and a light walk at night.
-Grouse also has a winter zip line that takes guests on an exhilarating ride at speeds up to 80 kilometres an hour.

-Have a little more time on your hands for a winter getaway?
-The Sea-to-Sky highway can get you from Vancouver to Whistler in about two hours.
-Once there, the options are endless, from skiing and snowboarding to snowshoeing, cross-country, tubing, ice skating, trail hikes and much more.
-Whistler’s world-class facilities draw visitors from around the globe and the offerings reflect that, with food options that run the gamut from fine dining to do-it-yourself grocery options.
-As a full-time year-round town, Whistler is more than just a destination but home to thousands of people and one of Canada’s most beautiful regions.
+With public health recommendations in place, this one’s for those who already live and work in the Sea to Sky region.
+The options at Whistler/Blackcomb are endless, from skiing and snowboarding to snowshoeing, cross-country, tubing, ice skating, trail hikes and much more.
+Whistler’s world-class facilities typically draw visitors from around the globe but this year it’ll be all locals, of course.
+As a full-time year-round town, Whistler is more than just a destination but also home to thousands of people in one of Canada’s most beautiful regions.
 (And if you can’t get there in the winter, come back in summer for swimming, cycling, hiking and much more.)